XML Format for Paint-by-Number Puzzles

 <description>

 A description of the puzzle.
 The sort of thing you might want to display to the solver after they have solved the puzzle.
+Can only appear in a <puzzle> tag.
 May be omitted.

 <color>